 Improving With Age

-WHEN IT COMES to retirement planning, many Americans focus primarily on their portfolio’s size.
+WHEN IT COMES TO retirement planning, many Americans focus primarily on their portfolio’s size.
 That’s understandable.
 But there are other issues you should also think about, so you get your retirement on the right track and keep it there.
 Here are 11 steps to a better retirement:

 - Housing.
 As you get older, you become less mobile.
 Climbing stairs and getting up from a chair become more difficult.
 Keep this in mind when thinking about what house you’ll live in during retirement.
 A house with no stairs, and easy access to the living quarters and garage, will be easier to navigate as you age.
 You should also be aware of the type of car you buy.
 A car that sits too high or low to the ground makes it difficult to get in and out when your knees and back start to fail you.

 - Home repairs.
 Get all needed repairs done before quitting the workforce.
 You don’t want to retire and face large bills that impact your retirement budget.
 Also try to avoid major home renovations after you retire.
-The cost of these projects is hard to control and often run over budget.
+The cost of these projects is hard to control and they often run over budget.

 - Required minimum distributions (RMDs).
 Delaying Social Security until age 70 increases your monthly benefit—and it could also reduce your tax bill.
 How so?
 It can give you additional low-income years to reduce your RMDs, which start at age 70½, by spending down your tax-deferred money and making Roth conversions during your 60s.
 A large RMD in your 70s can not only put you in a higher tax bracket, but also might increase your Medicare premiums and the taxes you pay on Social Security.